Mouleshwar/Flask-S3-Uploader/readme.md

 ## Quick Start

+Copy `config.py.sample` to `config.py`
-Update config.py with your Amazon details.
+Update `config.py` with your Amazon details, and other necessary settings.

 ## Other Notes